 The site aims to be compliant with W3C/WAI’s Web Content Accessibility Guidelines 1.0, Conformance Level “Double-A”.
 We periodically review our pages to check this.

-If you have problems using any part of our site please let the web team know so that we can investigate the problem.
+If you have problems using any part of our site please let the customer service team know so that we can investigate the problem.
+The team can be contacted on 020 7188 5197.